abriesk/Geo/docs/BACKLOG.md

 - **Smoke scripts assume cache behaviour they don't set up.** (M2.3) Fix: dedicated cache tests pinning explicit dates, asserting on backend cache HIT/MISS log lines rather than timing.
 Target: M5.

+## Frontend / UX

+- **No map search.** (M4.1.3) The AOI is drawn on a bare map with no place search, so picking a test or real area means eyeballing coordinates — which is how a La Spezia test AOI ended up largely over the harbour.
+Fix: a geocoder search box (Nominatim or similar) that pans/zooms the map.
+  Target: M5.

+- **Date-range explainer.** (M3.4b) Prepared in `docs/m34b_frontend_edit.md`,
+  not yet applied: help text on the "Limit date range" control plus per-hazard window guidance.
+Target: whenever the frontend is next touched.